erikafrangione/academic-kickstart/content/home/experience.md

   date_start = "2017-09-01"
   date_end = "2018-04-30"
   description = """
-  * Title: ”Plastid genome assembly and annotation of a parasitic plant species”
+  * Title: “Plastid genome assembly and annotation of a parasitic plant species.”
-  * Senior undergraduate comparative genomics project involving the assembly and annotation of a chloroplast genome using Geneious
+  * Assembled and annotated a high-quality chloroplast genome using next-generation sequencing data within Geneious for a senior undergraduate comparative genomics project.

   """
 +++